 Neither party is liable to the other party for or in relation to any Consequential Loss.

-Subject to clauses 16.1, 16.2, 16.3, 16.5, 16.6, 16.7, 16.8 and 16.9, each party’s maximum liability under the Supply Terms is limited to BHD 300,000 for any one event or series of connected events, and
+Subject to clauses 16.1, 16.2, 16.3, 16.5, 16.6, 16.7, 16.8 and 16.9, each party’s maximum liability under the Agreement is limited to:

+BHD 300,000,- (three hundred thousand Bahraini Dinar) for any one event or series of connected events, and

-BHD1,000,000 in the aggregate for all events (connected or unconnected) occurring in a Calendar Year.
+BHD1,000,000 (one million Bahraini Dinars) in the aggregate for all events (connected or unconnected) occurring in a Calendar Year.

-Clause 16.4 does not apply to any obligation arising under the Supply Terms to pay monies in the ordinary course of business, including without limitation, the Charges and any other payments in respect of liabilities under clauses 16.6, 16.7 and 16.8.
+Clause 16.4 does not apply to any obligation arising under the Agreement to pay monies in the ordinary course of business, including without limitation, the Charges and any other payments in respect of liabilities under clauses 16.6, 16.7 and 16.8.

 Each party indemnifies the other party against all awards, judgments, costs, charges and expenses directly and reasonably incurred by that other party as a result of or in connection with any claim against it arising out of a death of or personal injury to the People of the other party, to the extent that the damage or loss is caused by a negligent act or omission or an act or omission intended to cause death or personal injury, by the Indemnifying Party or any of the People of the Indemnifying Party.

-Each party indemnifies the other party against all costs, charges and expenses directly and reasonably incurred by the other party as a result of or in connection with any damage to equipment, Network or other tangible property of the other party or any third party to the extent that the direct or indirect loss is caused by a negligent act or omission by the Indemnifying Party or any of the People of the Indemnifying Party.
+Each party indemnifies the other party against all costs, charges and expenses directly and reasonably incurred by the other party as a result of or in connection with any damage to equipment, Network or other tangible property of the other party or any third party to the extent that the the damage or loss is caused by a negligent act or omission by the Indemnifying Party or any of the People of the Indemnifying Party.

-Subject to clause 16.9, each party indemnifies the other party against all costs, charges and expenses directly and reasonably incurred by the other party as a result of or in connection with any claim by a third party against the other party to the extent that the claim relates to any breach of the Supply Terms and/or the Reference Offer by the Indemnifying Party or any of the People of the Indemnifying Party.
+Subject to clause 16.9, each party indemnifies the other party against all costs, charges and expenses directly and reasonably incurred by the other party as a result of or in connection with any claim by a third party against the other party to the extent that the claim relates to any breach of its obligations under the Agreement and/or the Reference Offer by the Indemnifying Party or any of the People of the Indemnifying Party.

-Except where the action, claim or demand brought or made by a third party arises as a result of or is directly connected with the wrongful termination or suspension by the Indemnifying Party of the Supply Terms or any Service, the Indemnifying Party is not liable to the other party to the extent that liability is incurred in connection with an action, claim or demand brought or made against the other party by a third party to whom that other party provides a telecommunications service under a contract, where that liability could legally have been excluded or where that liability could legally have been reduced in that contract by that other party.
+Except where the action, claim or demand brought or made by a third party arises as a result of or is directly connected with the wrongful termination or suspension by the Indemnifying Party of the Agreement or any Service, the Indemnifying Party is not liable to the other party to the extent that liability is incurred in connection with an action, claim or demand brought or made against the other party by a third party to whom that other party provides a telecommunications service under a contract, where that liability could legally have been excluded or where that liability could legally have been reduced in that contract by that other party.

 Each provision of this clause 16 is a separate limitation applying and surviving even if one or more limitations is inapplicable or held unreasonable in any circumstance.

-Subject to clause 9.6, if a Schedule of the Reference Offer contains a remedy for the failure of the Access Provider to perform its obligations under that Schedule, then that remedy is the sole and exclusive liability of the Access Provider, its Related Corporations, and its People, in connection with the performance of that obligation, and is the sole remedy of the Access Seeker against the Access Provider, its Related Corporations and its People in connection with the performance of that obligation.
+Subject to clause 9.6, if a Schedule of the Reference Offer contains a remedy for the failure of the Access Provider to perform its obligations under that Schedule, then that remedy is the sole and exclusive liability of the Access Provider, its Affiliates, and its People, in connection with the performance of that obligation, and it is also the sole remedy of the Access Seeker against the Access Provider, its Affiliates and its People in connection with the performance of that obligation.